-William Watson is the Chief Executive Officer of First Super Pty Ltd. As at 30 June 2022, Lisa Rayner is the Company Secretary of First Super Pty Ltd. Other senior executives of the Fund, including previous Company Secretaries during the year, are also included in the table illustrating the compensation of key management personnel (note 18(d)).
+William Watson is the Chief Executive Officer of First Super Pty Ltd. Lisa Rayner was the Company Secretary of First Super Pty Ltd until 30 June 2023.
+Other senior executives of the Fund are also included in the table illustrating the compensation of key management personnel (note 18(d)).